grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 For more guidance, refer to [Lists](https://developers.google.com/style/lists) in the [Google developer style guide](https://developers.google.com/style/).

+### Definition lits

+Definition lists often used for providing a list of a term and indented definition.
+For example, you can use a definition list to document commands and their meanings:

+Feature
+: Creates a new feature

+Features
+: Creates more than one feature
+: Sample additional features

+To create a definition list, add the term on a new line then add a new line with a colon (`:`) along with the definition.

+ For additional information, refer to the [Definition Lists](https://www.markdownguide.org/extended-syntax/#definition-lists) from the Markdown Guide.

 ## Links and references

 You should use "Refer to" instead of "See" or "Check out" when referencing another document.